underthehooditsme/logtics/README.md

 Query------>|SpringBootApplication|---->ElasticSearch
 results<----|                     |

+### Why Elasticsearch?
+    It is a perfect search engine and db for storing and analyzing(searching) it allows sharding(breaking down of documents in an index into groups called shards),which improves searching too

 ### Issues and Solutions:
 1. Bottleneck if write speed is less compare to read speed,exception can occur